 What Are Retinal Disorders?

-Retinal disorders are eye conditions that impact the retina, or the vital light-sensing nerve tissue located in the back of the eye.
-The retina is responsible for transmitting visual data to the brain via the optic nerve while the macula (center area of the retina) helps refine and sharpen our vision.
+Retinal disorders are eye conditions that impact the retina or the vital light-sensing nerve tissue located in the back of the eye.
+The retina is responsible for transmitting visual data to the brain via the optic nerve, while the macula (center area of the retina) helps refine and sharpen our vision.
 Together, these structures support our central, peripheral, and night vision.
 While the effects of retinal problems can vary, vision loss is a common concern for patients with these eye issues.
-Without professional intervention, retinal disorders can lead to other visual disturbances, including blindness.
+Without professional intervention by a retina specialist or retina surgeon, retinal disorders can lead to other visual disturbances, including blindness.
 At Rothchild Eye Institute in Delray Beach, FL, our retina specialist offers expert care in the diagnosis, treatment, and management of retinal diseases and conditions.
-If you have symptoms of retinal problems, we encourage you to schedule a visit to our ophthalmology practice.
+If you have symptoms of retinal problems, we encourage you to schedule a visit to our ophthalmology practice and speak to a retina specialist or retina surgeon.

 Retinal Disorders Reviews